ivan-volnov/keybr/README.md

 ## OS support

-- macOS (build tested on x64 and arm64)
+- macOS
-- FreeBSD (build tested on x64)
+- FreeBSD

-Not tested but can successfully build on others.
+Not tested but can be successfully built on others.

 ## Used libraries